telekom/oscake-documentation/docs/architecture-and-code.md

 Different log-levels ("INFO", "WARN", "ERROR") are used to indicate the severity of the problem (according to the definition of levels in [Apache log4j2](https://logging.apache.org/log4j/2.x/) ).
 Only problems of severity "WARN" and "ERROR" are reported as `hasIssues` in the oscc-file.
 A warning or an error on the package-level or below (default-scope, dir-scope), automatically leads to the setting of `hasIssues` at the top level.

 ### Apache log4j2.xml configuration
-In order to separate log information from ORT in general and the OSCake-Reporter specifically, the log4j2.xml configuration file is used (found in folder: `cli/src/main/resources`)
+In order to separate log information from ORT in general and the OSCake-Applications specifically, the log4j2.xml configuration file is used (found in folder: `cli/src/main/resources`)
-The OSCake-Reporter uses the class `org.ossreviewtoolkit.reporter.reporters.osCakeReporterModel.OSCakeLoggerManager` and therefore, the following configuration is applied (see section "Loggers"):
+The OSCake-Apps use the classes `org.ossreviewtoolkit.reporter.reporters.osCakeReporterModel.utilsOSCakeLoggerManager` for standard logging and the class `org.ossreviewtoolkit.reporter.reporters.osCakeReporterModel.utils.OSCakeLogger` for output in csv format(see sections "Appenders" and "Loggers"):

 ```
 <?xml version="1.0" encoding="UTF-8"?>